achabotl/pambox/README.rst

     cd pambox
     python setup.py develop

-To run tests, from the root pambox folder, type:
+To run tests (you will need `pytest`), from the root pambox folder, type:

 ::

-    py.test
+    python setup.py test

 License
 -------